aarjunsrinivasan/Image-Segmentation-using-GMM/README.md

-# ENPM-673-Project3
+# Image Segementation Using Gaussian Mixture Modelling (GMM)

-Used GMM to segment different colored buoy
+This project focuses on color segmentation using concepts of Gaussian Mixture Modelling and Expectation Maximization (EM).
+We are provided with an underwater video sequence consisting of 3 buoys of dierent colors; yellow, orange, green.
+Since the buoys have been captured in an underwater scenario, change in lighting intensities and noise make it dicult to employ the use of conventional segmentation techniques involving color thresholding.
+Hence, we choose to develop a Gaussian Mixture Model that can learn the color distributions of the buoys present in the video and use them for segmentation.
+The remaining sections of the report discuss about the implementations of the above mentioned concepts.

-Python Version: 3.x
+## Pre-requisites

-Packages Required:
+- Python Version: 3.x

-numpy
+## Packages Required:

-openCV
+- Numpy

-mathplotlib
+- OpenCV

-os
+- Matplotlib

-math
+## How to run

-To run the codes:
+- Run the python files in the current directory which contains all the codes.

-1.)Run the python files in the current directory which contains all the codes.
+- To estimate the GMM's for individual colored buoys, run the jupyter notebooks greenGMM.ipynb, yellowGMM.ipynb, and orangeGMM.ipynb

-In order to get more information visit the below GitHub link: https://github.com/aarjunsrinivasan/ENPM-673-Project3.git
+- To test the modelled GMM's, run the scripts greenvideo.py, yellowvideo.py, and orangevideo.py